jun-lsh/demon-core-website/demon-core/content/post/chapter4.md

 ---
 author: Justin
-title: "Document 4: Dose Rate"
+title: "Fundamentals 4: Dose Rate"
 date: 1945-08-13
-description: Information dump
+description: When radiation passes through objects, it deposits energy, and of course, we need ways of quantifying it.
 math: true
 ---